lionkor/Volty/README.md

 # Volty

+[![CodeFactor](https://www.codefactor.io/repository/github/lionkor/Volty/badge)](https://www.codefactor.io/repository/github/lionkor/Volty)

 A 2D cross-platform game engine written in C++.
-It supports modding with Lua and C-linkage DLLs.
+Supports scripting with Lua and C-linkage DLLs.

-[![CodeFactor](https://www.codefactor.io/repository/github/lionkor/Volty/badge)](https://www.codefactor.io/repository/github/lionkor/Volty)
+## Scripting

+### Lua

+Lua documentation coming soon.

+### C Documentation

+Volty supports loading C-linkage dynamic libraries.
+This means that you can write in *any* language that supports exporting symbols as C linkage, such as C++/Rust (`extern "C"`) or, of course, C.

+Documentation for this interface coming soon.